vishalcherian/CommonGrounds-cloud-functions/README.md

 ### 3:04:24 - What's Next

 - liking/unliking a post
-- distributed counters for incrementing values at scale
+- ~~distributed counters for incrementing values at scale~~ decrement without going negative
+  - go through shards until you find a non zero one, then decrement that